genyrosk/gym-chess/README.md

 - `Cargo.dev.toml` is used to build directly with `cargo` and to access the library in the `main.rs` script for development purposes

 Note: we haven't found a way to specify the Cargo toml file to either process, so copy the contents of the config you want to use into `Cargo.toml` to make it work.

+# Notes:

+En-passant moves are not currently supported in the V1 environment.

 # References